If you are looking for the best Instagram spots on the Cote d’Azur to make your feed look amazing and your friends jealous, we’ve got you covered.

 Eze village is a perched village only 20 minutes by bus from Nice.
-It’s a small town with lots of Instagrammable spots wherever you look.
+It’s a small town and has some of the best Instagrammable spots on the Cote d’Azur because the views are stunning.
 Find a cool restaurant with a view of the ultra luxury Cap Ferrat behind you.

 Catch a sunset in Cannes Sur Mer